yuliu0322/yuliu0322.github.io/_pages/research.md

 ---

-## 4. Seafood Processing, Storage, and Flavor Quality
+## 4. Seafood Processing, Storage, and Flavor Quality (Post-harvest)

-Earlier in my training I studied how the quality and flavor of shellfish change during processing, storage, and live preservation, and which strategies best extend shelf life for oysters and mussels.
+While Section 1 asks how farming conditions affect shellfish quality, this line of research asks what happens to that quality once the animals leave the water.
+I investigate the physiological, biochemical, and flavor-related changes that occur in oysters and mussels during post-harvest processing, live holding, and storage—to identify the mechanisms driving quality deterioration and informing more effective preservation strategies.

 **Research topics:**
 - Shellfish quality evaluation